MagicWorld: Towards Long-Horizon Stability for Interactive Video World Exploration: Experiments

 \subsection{Implementation Details}

-We adopt the pretrained weights from Wan2.1-Fun-V1.1-1.3B \cite{WanFun1_3B} as the foundational model, which is fine-tuned based on Wan2.1-I2V-1.3B \cite{wan2025wan}.
-All experiments are conducted on 8 NVIDIA H20 GPUs using our refined Sekai dataset.
-During training, the batch size is set to 4 per GPU, and the video input resolution is 720$\times$1280, with each training video sample containing 81 frames.
-The model is optimized with the AdamW optimizer using a learning rate of 2$\times$10$^{-5}$, and training runs for a total of 40K iterations.
-During inference, the test data resolution is 480$\times$832 at 16 FPS.
-We use 20 inference steps with a guidance scale of 6.0, and each iteration produces 33 frames.
+We adopt the pretrained weights from Wan2.1-Fun-V1.1-1.3B \cite{WanFun1_3B} as the foundational model.
+All training experiments are conducted on 56 NVIDIA A800 GPUs.
+For bidirectional video DiT training, the batch size is set to 4 per GPU.
+The input video resolution is 480$\times$832, and each training sample contains 81 frames.
+We train the bidirectional model for 60k steps with a learning rate of 2$\times$10$^{-5}$.
+For distillation training, we first collect 40k ODE pairs and fine-tune the causal student model for 10k steps.
+This is followed by an additional 10k steps of DMD-based training.
+The learning rate is set to 6$\times$10$^{-6}$.
+The multi-shot DMD rollout length is 4.
+The chunk size of latent frames, the local attention window size, and the sink size are set to 3, 9, and 3, respectively.
+We evaluate on RealWM120K-Val, which contains 100 real-world images covering diverse scenes, generating videos at 480$\times$832 resolution with 81 frames at 16 FPS during inference.